40-year term life insurance is now available.

 |45 year old||$34.18||$145.15||$288.87|

-First and foremost, before applying, conduct a needs analysis to determine if a 40-year term policy is your best option.
+To calculate how much term life insurance you should purchase, conduct a needs analysis to determine if a 40-year term policy is your best option.

 - What are the financial needs of your beneficiaries?